 Should You Stockpile Gasoline?

-Gasoline is also one of the first things to go during a war, as happened in the Bosnian war.
-And it is happening in Syria right now too.
+Gasoline is one of the first things to go during a war, as happened in the Bosnian war.

 But, just because gasoline would disappear in a SHTF situation, it doesn’t mean you need to stockpile 10,000 gallons of it in a secret storage tank.

-After a major SHTF disaster, you aren’t going to need 2 gallons of gasoline per day to drive to work and the supermarket (hint: you won’t be going to work anymore, and the supermarkets will be empty!).
+After a significant disaster, you won’t need 2 gallons of gasoline daily to drive to work and the supermarket (hint: you won’t be going to work anymore, and the supermarkets will be empty!).

 What you WILL need a gasoline stockpile for is:

 - Fuel for your Bug Out Vehicle